Set permissions to access Analytics and Analytics views

 Choose the person or group that you want to modify permissions for and then change their permission assignment.

-For example, here we set the permissions for Chuck Reinhart, denying him permission to delete or modify shared Analytics views, but allowing him to access Analytics data.
+For example, here we set the permissions for Chuck Reinhart.
+The setting denies permission to delete or modify shared Analytics views, but allows access to Analytics data.

 Manage permissions for a shared view